-In transactions involving listed corporations, the transfer of control can only be contracted under the condition that the purchaser launches a public tender offer to acquire the shares of the other owners.20
+In transactions involving listed corporations, the transfer of control can only be contracted under the condition that the purchaser launches a public tender offer to acquire the shares of the other owners.24

-As previously explained, divestment via an IPO and follow-on sale of shares was the exit strategy most often used in the Brazilian market in 2011 and 2012.
+As previously explained, divestment via an IPO and follow-on sale of shares was the exit strategy most often used in the Brazilian market until the first years of this decade.
 One example is BR Investimentos’ investment in Abril Educação, a publisher.
 In July 2010, BR Investimentos, through its funds BR Educacional FIP and FIP Brasil de Governança Corporativa, invested about US$98.18 million to acquire a 24.7 per cent stake in Abril Educação.
 In July 2011, one year after the capitalisation of BR Investimentos and after various acquisitions, Abril Educação held an IPO on the BM&F Bovespa, and in April 2013, a follow-on offering in which the funds of BR Investimentos sold approximately 45 per cent of their interests.
-The funds remained with a combined stake of about 8.5 per cent in the company.21
+The funds remained with a combined stake of about 8.5 per cent in the company.25

 Private equity deals can be carried out by means of offshore structures, with capital raising and legal structuring done outside the country, resulting in a foreign direct investment from the standpoint of the Central Bank; or through transactions carried out by funds domiciled in Brazil, subject to the rules of the CVM.